 Tina Broder joined NVHR in November 2013 as Program Manager and develops and leads NVHR's program work.
 Tina previously worked at Kaiser Permanente Northern California as a Project Coordinator with the Drug and Alcohol Research Team at the Division of Research.
 She completed her Masters in Social Work and Masters in Public Health degrees at UC Berkeley.
 Before graduate school, Tina worked as a Housing Case Manager and HIV Prevention Project Coordinator at a drop-in center for homeless women and children.
 Tina earned a Bachelors degree in Political Science and International Studies at Northwestern University.

-Christine Rodriguez, MPH, Public Policy Manager
+Christine Rodriguez, MPH, Senior Policy Manager

 Christine Rodriguez joined NVHR in June 2014.
 Based in Washington, DC, Christine advances NVHR's viral hepatitis legislative and appropriations priorities.